WallarooLabs/wally/README.md

 ## What is Wallaroo?

 Wallaroo is a framework for writing event-by-event distributed data processing applications.
 We’ve designed it to handle demanding high-throughput, low-latency tasks where accuracy of results is key.
 Wallaroo takes care of mechanics of scaling, resilience, state management, and message delivery.
-We've designed Wallaroo to make it easy scale applications with no application logic changes, and allow application programmer to focus on business logic.
+We've designed Wallaroo to make it easy scale applications with no code changes, and allow programmers to focus on business logic.
 You can learn more about Wallaroo from our ["Hello Wallaroo!" blog post](https://blog.wallaroolabs.com/2017/03/hello-wallaroo/).

+### Features

+- State Management
+- Scale running stateful applications with zero downtime
+- Resilience in the face of failures
+- Exactly-once message processing

 ### Language Bindings